pjvds/goworkshop/README.md

         GetHighest() int
     }

-When a type has all methods defined by an interface, then it implements that interface automaticly.
+When a type has all methods defined by an interface, then it implements that interface automatically.
 So to implement the `Highester` interface you just attach a method that matches the signature to your type:

     type Foo struct {